Dominican Republic shutters schools and offices ahead of Tropical Storm Franklin

 “We haven’t slept much,” he said, noting they were concerned because it started raining Monday night.

-The storm on Tuesday afternoon was located about 230 miles (375 kilometers) south-southwest of Santo Domingo.
-It had maximum sustained winds of 50 mph (85 kph) and was moving northwest at 7 mph (11 kph).
+The storm on late Tuesday afternoon was located about 210 miles (340 kilometers) south-southwest of Santo Domingo.
+It had maximum sustained winds of 40 mph (65 kph) and was moving northwest at 7 mph (11 kph).

-Franklin was forecast to make a sharp turn north, and to linger on top of Hispaniola before exiting to open water late Wednesday, according to the National Hurricane Center in Miami.
+Franklin had lost speed and was disorganized, and could linger on top of Hispaniola for much of Wednesday before exiting to open water late in the day, according to the National Hurricane Center in Miami.

 At least 24 of the Dominican Republic's 31 provinces were under red alert as the storm approached, with the Public Works Ministry announcing that it dispatched 3,000 workers to more than a dozen provinces to prepare for Franklin.
 However, the government said the heavy rainfall forecast would not be a problem for the country’s multiple dams since water levels were low.